niharika-278/uber-database/README.md

 # Uber Database Project

 This repository contains a relational database schema for a ride-sharing application similar to Uber.
 The project includes table definitions, sample data, and SQL queries for common operations.
-It is implemented in **Oracle SQL**.
+It is implemented in **Oracle SQL and PL/SQL**.
+It includes table creation, data manipulation, queries, transactions, triggers, and stored procedures.**.

 ---